South Florida CEOs participate in Habitat for Humanity’s 3rd annual CEO Build in Pompano Beach

 “Today I am doing some weeding around the house to prepare the homes to be stuccoed for paint,” said future homeowner Shamika Hitower.

-Broward’s top business leaders are working alongside the community to build homes and hope for Habitat’s Collier city revitalization in Pompano Beach.
+Broward’s top business leaders worked alongside the community to build homes and hope for Habitat’s Collier city revitalization in Pompano Beach.

 The project aims to tackle the demand for affordable workforce housing in Broward County.

-“These Habitat for Humanity homes that we’re building are allowing families that wouldn’t have the opportunity for home ownership to have it,” said Rick Case Automotive’s Rita Case.
+“These Habitat for Humanity homes that we’re building are allowing families that wouldn’t have the opportunity for homeownership to have it,” said Rick Case Automotive Group’s Rita Case.

-Habitat for humanity said Broward county is in a situation where they are shy of 150,000 units of affordable workforce housing.
-With home ownership only being attainable to 12 percent of the county’s population.
+Habitat for Humanity said Broward County is in a situation where they are shy of 150,000 units of affordable workforce housing, with homeownership only being attainable to 12% of the county’s population.

 Habitat’s Builds and Learning Programs give people the tools to have and maintain a home and build up the neighborhood.

 “It’s transforming it.
 Lots of investment,” said JM Family’s CEO Brent Burns.
-“They’ve got some new businesses that are going in, a new BSO substation that’s going in.”
+“They’ve got some new businesses that are going in, a new [Broward Sheriff’s Office] substation that’s going in.”

-Making this a place anyone would be proud to raise their families.
+Making this a place where anyone would be proud to raise their families.

 Hitower has been in this process with Habitat for more than a year, and in two months, she’ll finally close on her home.